 The authors thank Maria Sini for her precious help during the fieldwork.
-This research has been co-financed (01/2011 up to date) by the EU and Greek national funds through the Research Funding Program: Heracleitus II.
+This research has been co-financed (01/2011 up to date) by the EU and Greek national funds through the Research Funding Program: Heracleitus II Investing in knowledge society through the European Social Fund.
 The first author also benefited from "Alexander S. Onassis Public Benefit Foundation" fellowship for postgraduate studies (10/2009-12/2010).